 Emotional and psychological abuse in children is defined as behaviors, speech, and actions of parents, caregivers, or other significant figures in a child’s life that have a negative mental impact on the child.

 According to the U.S. government, “emotional abuse (or psychological abuse) is a pattern of behavior that impairs a child’s emotional development or sense of self-worth.”

 - threatening violence (even without carrying out threats)

 - allowing children to witness the physical or emotional abuse of another

-It is very difficult to know how common child emotional abuse is.
-A wide range of behaviors can be considered abusive, and all forms are considered underreported.
-In 2007, the U. S. government estimated that 7.1 percent of children were victims of emotional abuse or neglect (HHS, 2007).
+It’s very difficult to know how common child emotional abuse is.
+A wide range of behaviors can be considered abusive, and all forms are thought to be underreported.

 Signs of emotional abuse in a child may include: